Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 ## Data Analysis and Visuals in Power BI:
 ![](images/Bitcoin_Historical_Dashboard.png)

-1. From the dashboard, it is observed that the total Trading Volume between 2012 and 2021 is 34M BTC
+1. From the dashboard, it was observed that the total Trading Volume between 2012 and 2021 is 34M BTC
-2. The Total Transaction Value within this period is 151bn, the Average Transaction Vvalue is 644.5
+2. The Total Transaction Value within this period is 151bn, the Average Transaction Value is 644.5
 3. Total Weighted Price within this period is 22bn, the Minimum Open Price is 3.80, while the maximum is 61.78k
 4. The Trading Volume by Year experienced its peak period in 2015 capping at 5.53M BTC, while the year with the least volume traded was 567,948 BTC.
 5. 2012 was the year with the least transaction value with a value of 5.8M suggesting the nascent stage for Bitcoin as a financial asset whi it peaked in 2021 at 35.12bn reinforcing the ongoing prominence of Bitcoin in the financial market.